historic-trails/website/sites/lanesfield-school.md

 %}

 ### The School as a Museum
 The school was turned into a museum in 1967 and it is still open to the public today.
-Visitors can visit the school and experience writing on slates, cleaning the blackboard, and other peculiarities of life in a one-room schoolhouse along the Santa Fe Trail during the late nineteenth and early twentieth centuries.
+Visitors can visit the school and experience writing on slates, cleaning the blackboard, and other peculiarities of life in a one-room schoolhouse along the Santa Fe Trail.

 [^NRF1]: Cart, statement of significance